 Side Effects of Antipsychotics

 Antipsychotics can cause mild to severe side effects.
 Long-term use can lead to tardive dyskinesia, a condition that involves involuntary movements of the face, neck, and tongue.5 In some cases, the effects can be permanent.
-If antipsychotics are prescribed, healthcare providers monitor you closely and may prescribe other medications to help prevent or manage side effects.
+If antipsychotics are prescribed, healthcare providers will monitor you closely and may prescribe other medications to help prevent or manage side effects.

-Common side effects of antipsychotics are:5
+Side effects of antipsychotics may include:5

 - Sedation